CESNET/du-docs/docs/expose.md

         pathType: ImplementationSpecific
 ```

-Where `service` `name: application-svc` must match metadata name from the *Service*.
-This *Ingress* exposes the application on web URL `application.dyn.cloud.e-infra.cz`.
-Note: domain name is automatically registered if it is in `dyn.cloud.e-infra.cz` domain.
+Where `service` `name: application-svc` must match the metadata name of the *Service*.
+This *Ingress* exposes the application to the web URL `application.dyn.cloud.e-infra.cz`.
+Note: the domain name will be registered automatically if it is in the `dyn.cloud.e-infra.cz` domain.
 The `tls` section creates Lets Encrypt certificate, no need to maintain it.

-If `tls` section is used, TLS is terminated at system NGINX Ingress.
-Application must be set to communicate via `HTTP`.
-Communication between Kubernetes and a user is via `HTTPS`.
+If `tls` section is used, TLS will be terminated at NGINX Ingress.
+The application must be set to communicate over `HTTP`.
+Communication between Kubernetes and a user is over `HTTPS`.

-*IMPORTANT*
+*IMPORTANT
-TLS is terminated in NGINX Ingress at cluster boundary.
-Communication inside cluster is not encrypted, mainly not inside a single cluster node.
-If this is a problem, user needs to omit `tls` section and `anotations` section and provide a certificate and key on his/her own to the Pod.
+TLS is terminated at the cluster boundary in NGINX Ingress.
+Communication within the cluster is not encrypted, especially within a single cluster node.
+If this is a problem, the user must omit the `tls` and `anotations` sections and provide a certificate and key to the Pod itself.

-*IMPORTANT*
+*IMPORTANT
-Some applications are confused that they are configured as `HTTP` but exposed as `HTTPS`.
-If an application generates absolute URLs, it must generate `HTTPS` URLs and not `HTTP`.
-Kubernetes Ingress sets `HTTP_X_SCHEME` header to `HTTPS` if it is TLS terminated.
-E.g., for *django*, user must set: `SECURE_PROXY_SSL_HEADER = ("HTTP_X_SCHEME", "https")`.
-Common header used for this situation is `X_FORWARDED_PROTO` but this is not set by Kubernetes NGINX.
-It is possible to expose also 'HTTPS' configured applications.
-See below *HTTPS Target*.
+Some applications are confused by being configured as `HTTP` but exposed as `HTTPS`.
+If an application generates absolute URLs, it must generate `HTTPS` URLs, not `HTTP`.
+Kubernetes Ingress sets the `HTTP_X_SCHEME` header to `HTTPS` if it is TLS terminated.
+For example, for *django*, the user must set SECURE_PROXY_SSL_HEADER = ("HTTP_X_SCHEME", "https")`.
+A common header used for this situation is `X_FORWARDED_PROTO`, but this is not set by Kubernetes NGINX.
+It is also possible to expose `HTTPS' configured applications.
+See *HTTPS target* below.

-#### Custom domain name (FQDN)
+#### Custom Domain Name (FQDN)

-It is possible to use also custom domain name (any name basically).
+It is also possible to use custom domain name (basically any name).

-1. `CNAME` DNS record is required.
-For `kuba-cluster`, `CNAME` target is `kuba-pub.cerit-sc.cz`
+1. DNS record `CNAME` is required.
+For `kuba-cluster`, `CNAME` target is `kuba-pub.cerit-sc.cz`.
 2. Ingress object is in the form:
 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: Ingress